Culture of Estonia: Visual arts

 The Art Museum of Estonia is the main national museum of visual arts, and has a large collection of Estonian art on permanent display.
-It was founded on November 17, 1919, but it was not until 1921 that it got its first permanent building – the Kadriorg Palace, built in the 18th century.
+It was founded on November 17, 1919, but it was not until 1921 that it got its first permanent building – Kadriorg Palace, built in the 18th century.
 Today the palace is used to display foreign art while a new purpose-built museum houses the main branch of the museum, called Kumu.

 Some of the more famous Estonian painters include Adamson-Eric, Johann Köler, Ants Laikmaa, Paul Raud, Evald Okas, Kristjan Raud and Konrad Mägi.

 Theatre

 The Theatre of Estonia dates back to 1784, when August von Kotzebue founded an amateur theater company in Tallinn.
 Most of the plays at the time were comedies for the amusement of the local Baltic German nobility.
 In 1809, a professional theater company was established with its own building in Tallinn.
 The repertoire was mostly in German, but plays in Estonian and Russian were also performed.

 After centuries of the serfdom that the native Estonian population had fallen into since the Livonian Crusade, serfdom was finally abolished in Estonia in 1816.
 The first native Estonian musical society, Vanemuine was established in 1865.
 Lydia Koidula's The Cousin from Saaremaa in 1870, staged by the Vanemuine society, marks the birth of native Estonian theater.

 The Vanemuine society was headed by August Wiera from 1878 to 1903.
 In 1906, a new building was erected for the society, and Karl Menning became director of the theater company.
 Plays by Western writers such as Henrik Ibsen, Gerhart Hauptmann, Russian Maksim Gorky, and Estonians August Kitzberg, Oskar Luts and Eduard Vilde were staged.

 The Estonia Theatre is an opera house and concert hall in Tallinn, Estonia.
 It was built as a national effort led by Estonian society in 1913, and was opened to the public on August 24.
 At the time, it was the largest building in Tallinn.

-In 2004. there was 20 theaters in Estonia.
+In 2004 there was 20 theaters in Estonia.
 46% of the urban population and 40% of rural population visited theaters in 2009.